potassco/clorm/docs/clorm/factbase.rst

    query2=fb.select(Pet).where(Pet[0] == "dave").order_by(Pet[1])

-However, the warning from the previous section still holds; to use positional arguments sparingly and only in cases where the order of elements will not change as the ASP code evolves.
+However, the warning from the previous section still holds; use positional arguments sparingly and only in cases where the order of elements will not change as the ASP code evolves.